Understanding

 By guaranteeing compensation up to £120,000 per person, per authorised bank, the scheme reduces the risk of panic withdrawals during financial stress.
 This protection plays a critical role in financial stability and prevents wider disruption to the banking system.

 FSCS is funded by levies on authorised financial firms — not by taxpayers — and operates independently under UK financial regulation.
-Its purpose is simple: to provide a clear safety net so customers can hold money in regulated banks with confidence.

 How the £120,000 Limit Works